euwbah/musescore-xen-tuner/README.md

 While the accidental data entry project is in progress, the new accidentals will be supported.
 The included `tabulate_accidentals.py` script updates your local copy of supported accidentals according to the "CSV Export" sheet.
 If you don't want to repeatedly download the plugin files to update the list of supported accidentals, you can just run this python script yourself with Python 3.
 (Though, it is recommended to keep your plugin updated as there are ongoing bugfixes etc...)

 Note that if you have been using Symbol Code numbers to refer to your accidentals, you may need to ensure that the Symbol Codes still refer to the same accidentals after updating the list of supported accidentals.
 While the data entry is ongoing, the Symbol Code of symbols may change and is unstable.

+## How to understand this plugin

+> 🟢 To use this plugin to its full potential, we first need to know how this plugin conceptualizes & represents accidentals.
+If you are lazy to read, skip to [here](#how-to-tuning-configuration) to see tuning configuration examples.
+Though, it is highly recommended that you read this section first.

+A **symbol code** represents a visually unique symbol, which could have multiple different IDs under the hood.
+For the purposes of this plugin, all similar-looking symbols are considered the same symbol.

+This plugin only uses accidental symbols from the 'Symbols' category in the Master Palette (shortcut 'Z').
+This is because, you can only have one Official Accidental&trade; per note, but you can attach multiple 'Symbols' to visually convey multiple accidentals on a note.

+To refer to a symbol when keying in tuning/key signature configuration texts, you can either use the Symbol Code number (the 'Symbol Code' column of the [spreadsheet](#list-of-supported-symbols)), or by the Text Code representation (in the 'Text Code' column).

+> When entering symbols, both `#` and `5` both refer to the same sharp symbol.

+All this while, those who wish to write in notation systems where multiple accidentals can belong to a single notehead have been manually formatting/drag-dropping/tuning each accidental, with no easy way of simply pressing up/down to cycle through all the possible pitches of the tuning system.
+This includes composers who write in [HEJI](https://en.xen.wiki/w/Helmholtz-Ellis_notation), [HEWM](http://tonalsoft.com/enc/h/hewm.aspx), [Sagittal](https://en.xen.wiki/w/Sagittal_notation), [Johnston JI](https://www.kylegann.com/BJNotation.html), [Rank 2/3/+ tunings](https://en.xen.wiki/w/Ups_and_Downs_Notation_for_Rank-3_JI), [very large edos](https://en.xen.wiki/w/Syntonic-rastmic_subchroma_notation), etc...

+However, most, if not all, notation systems have one thing in common: an accidental always refers to the same-sized interval offset.
+A sharp always affects a note by the same amount no matter what other accidentals may be on the note, and no matter what note in the octave/equave it is.

+Now, when we say "sharps and flats", these accidentals represents a chain of accidentals along a spectrum.
+For the purpose of this plugin, let's call it the **accidental chain**.
+Each successive item in this chain of sharps and flats refer to a constant-sized pitch increment.
+The number of increments of the unit interval is called the **degree** of the **chain**. `#` (sharp) is "degree 1", and `bb` (double flat) is "degree -2" of the sharps-flats chain.

+In 12edo, each degree along the sharps/flats chain represents a 100 cent increment, so `bb` represents -200 cents.
+We can theoretically extend this chain indefinitely to include as many sharps and flats as we want.
+However, there aren't any symbols available for more than 3 sharps/flats.

+With this plugin, that is not an issue as you can compose different symbols together to form a degree.
+To do this, connect the Text Codes or Symbol Codes with a period (`.`).

+> If you need degree -5 on your sharps-flats accidental chain &mdash; i.e. a 5-flats accidental &mdash; you can specify `bbb.bb` (Text Codes) or `8.7` (Symbol Codes).
+The order which you specify the symbols will affect which symbol is on the left or right.
+In this case, the triple flat is on the left, and double flat on the right.

+You can't attach two accidental degrees from the same accidental chain on to a single note (like how it wouldn't make sense to call a note "C-sharp-double-flat-triple-natural").
+The plugin will simply just not work.

+If you want to combine accidentals, they have to be from different accidental chains.
+You can specify as many accidental chains as you need in this plugin, as long as the symbols used in each accidental chain are mutually exclusive.

+> E.g. in Helmholtz-Ellis Just Intonation notation, our pure classic major thirds (5:4) have to be notated as a 'ditone' (81:64) that is lowered by a syntonic comma (81:80) to arrive at a classic major third (5:4).
+> The interval between D and F# is a ditone.
+This means, if we want the (5:4) interval between D and F, we need to spell it as `F#\` (F sharp syntonic comma-down)
+>
+> Here, we are combining accidentals from two different accidental chains.
+The +1 degree from the sharps-flats chain, and the -1 degree from the syntonic commas chain (which we usually use up/down arrows to denote).
+>
+> To support this 5-limit HEJI notation, we simply need to declare 2 accidental chains.
+One for sharps-flats for the apotome (2187:2048), and one for arrow ups/downs for the syntonic commas (81:80)

+This plugin enables an **infinite** number of notation systems by giving you free-reign over declaring:

+- Any number of accidental chains with regular or irregular step sizes between each degree
+- Accidentals (that can be composed of any number of symbols) that represent a single degree on an accidental chain.
+- The tunings of the nominals (A, B, C, D, etc...)
+- The number of nominals within an octave/equave (you can notate Bohlen-Pierce & other systems with less/more than 7 'alphabets')
+- The interval of the 'equave' (you can have stretched octave/tritave/etc... tunings, or even _negative-sized equaves_ to notate negative clefs for avant-garde 21st century negative harmony stuff)
+- Accidental ligatures --- where a single symbol (or multiple) can represent & substitute for a combination of accidentals from differing accidental chains (useful for HEJI & Sagittal)

+## How to: tuning configuration

+## How to: key signatures

 ## HELP NEEDED!